 A hands-on temporal bone dissection course and a skull base cadaver dissection lab occur regularly throughout the year.
 The residents also benefit from a dedicated 3-dayHead and Neck cadaver dissection course conducted on an annual basis.

 The residents also participate a biannual Utah Society of Otolaryngology-Head and Neck Surgery meeting and an annual regional Otolaryngology conference.

-During the Otolaryngology residency, the division funds attendance for the PGY-2s each year at the Annual Meeting of AAO-HNS.
-In addition, any residents with posters or podium presentations accepted at main otolaryngology conferences are also fully funded by the division to attend the meetings.
+During the Otolaryngology residency, the department funds attendance for the PGY-2s each year at the Annual Meeting of AAO-HNS.
+In addition, any residents with posters or podium presentations accepted at main otolaryngology conferences are also fully funded by the department to attend the meetings.

 The residents sit for the annual in-service examinations sponsored by the American Academy of Otolaryngology.
 The residency program is proud of the strong scores obtained by the residents on this annual exam, and boasts a 100% pass rate on the national board certification at graduation.

 Otolaryngology-Head and Neck Surgery is a five-year training program.
 The primary training institution is University of Utah Hospitals and Clinics (UH).
 Other training institutions are Primary Children's Hospital (PCH), Veterans Affairs Medical Center (VAMC), LDS Hospital, and Intermountain Medical Center.

 We accept three residents per year for a total of fifteen residents.
 Clinical rotations provide the residents with a diverse, comprehensive exposure to all aspects of Otolaryngology-Head and Neck Surgery.